pratiknesarkar99/hello-world/README.md

-# hello-world by PRATIK NESARKAR & ADITI HAJARE!!!
+# hello-world by PRATIK NESARKAR

 Just some basics